apondi-911/apondi-911/README.md

-- 👋 Hi, I’m @apondi-911
+- 👋 Hi, I’m Ashley Apondi
-- 👀 I’m interested in Java in android development
+- 👀 I’m a Graphic Designer,Technical writer and Front-end Developer
-- 🌱 I’m currently learning Python and its very interesting
+- 🌱 I’m currently learning UI/UX Design
-- 💞️ I’m looking to collaborate with other developers ...
+- 💞️ I’m looking to collaborate with other developers and designers ...
-- 📫 How to reach me ...
+- 📫 How to reach me Twitter-https://twitter.com/apondi_ashley, LinkedIn- https://www.linkedin.com/in/ashley-apondi-83956224a/

 <!---
 apondi-911/apondi-911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.